Personal Budgeting Basics: Step-by-Step Guide to Starting a Budget

 Personal Budgeting FAQs

 The best way to handle this situation is to budget for your expected minimum pay.
-So, if your income ranges from $3,000 to $5,000 a month, you’ll want to budget for an income of $3,000.
-This will reduce your risk, guaranteeing that you don’t run out of money.
-During your high months when you make more money, you can put more toward your mortgage, retirement or debt repayment.
+So, if your income ranges from $3,000 to $5,000 a month, you’ll want to set up your budget for an income of $3,000.
+This will reduce your risk so you don’t run out of money.
+During your months when you make more money, you can put more toward your mortgage, retirement, savings or debt repayment.

 The first is to plan for the worst.
 If you think the most you could spend on gas in a month is $100, then budget for that.
 At the end of the month, if you’ve driven less than you thought you would, you’ll have the extra money left to go toward your goals.

-Plan ahead for things like vacations and other major purchases.
-If you want to take a vacation and estimate it’s going to cost $2,000, you can start to factor savings goals into your budget.
+Of course, sometimes you can anticipate these major expenses.
+Plan ahead for vacations and other major purchases.
+If you want to take a vacation and estimate it’s going to cost $2,000, you can start to factor savings goals into your budget many months ahead.
 Add a line item for the vacation and start putting money away each month: $500 a month will have you ready in four months, $1,000 in two.
+If you start a year ahead, you only have to save $167 a month!

 The same principle applies when you budget for a wedding, a house or a new car.
 No matter what it is, you can prepare ahead of time — most expenses aren’t a surprise.
 If you have 200,000 miles on a car from 2010, you’re probably going to need to budget to replace it soon.
 Start saving money each month so you can be prepared when the time comes.